-A copy of a draft Technical Standards Report (TSR) was supplied to the Office of the Privacy Commissioner with this document to provide additional background information on how the exchanges will operate.
+A copy of a draft Technical Standards Report (TSR) is provided with this document to provide additional background information on how the exchanges will operate.

 In the interests of continued transparency of operation, any variations to that TSR before the commencement of operation of the matching programme will be reported to the Privacy Commissioner.
 Similarly, any changes to the TSR that are agreed to by the agencies after the commencement of the match will also be provided to the Privacy Commissioner.